AAP127/ECE196_team10/pcb.md

 After our board was finalized and ordered, our team determined that our ultrasonic sensors, despite advertising and the datasheet, did not function correctly when supplied with 3.3V input.
 Due to this, we had to pivot our design to include a logic level shifter.
 This allows the ESP-32, which uses 3.3V to represent a HIGH signal, to communicate with the sensor, which uses 5V for its signals.

-As seen in the image above, the setup requires additional wiring for the signals, alognside the reference voltages for the logic level shifter.
+As seen in the image above, the setup uses additional wiring for the signals and reference voltages for the logic level shifter.
+This allows us to recieve the send and recieve the correct signals which the ESP-32 is able to use.